 I generally visit my local shopping mall once or twice a month.
 But I don’t buy clothes very often.
 When I need to buy new clothes, I prefer to go to a big shopping mall named “The Big Sea”.
 It’s only a 10-minute walk from the block where I live in.

-I prefer this mall because they sell quality products and price is quite reasonable.
+I prefer this mall because they sell quality products and the price is quite reasonable.
 The environment is also very consumer-friendly.

 How often do you buy new clothes for yourself?